blazingdrummer/The-Witcher-3/README.md

 Note that very little of the final product is currently stored outside of the game files, thus my concerns for making this backup before I make any major changes.

 Tasks:
-[ ] test if TW3 will allow the Documents folder (user settings) to be a symlink, and store the files in the repo instead
+- [X] test if TW3 will allow the Documents folder (user settings) to be a symlink, and store the files in the repo instead
 	- same approach I used for RoR2
+- [ ] update Modular Eyes
+	- should also check if tools have been updated
-[ ] edit the difficulty names to be less offensive :P [ ] check time ratio (default should be 1:15) and tweak if necessary
+- [ ] edit the difficulty names to be less offensive :P
+- [ ] check time ratio (default for W3EE should be 1:15) and tweak if necessary
+	- the code to edit is mentioned on the W3EE page, Lazarus uses a 1:4 ratio
 	- one hour should be about a day's work?
-	- tweak meditation acceleration accordingly menu edits
+	- tweak meditation acceleration accordingly

+menu edits
-	[ ] clean up menu strings
+- [ ] clean up menu strings
-		- potentially edit tutorial messages to better explain mechanics [ ] add custom presets for easy setup
+  - potentially edit tutorial messages to better explain mechanics
+- [ ] add custom presets for easy setup
-		- could remove existing defaults in favor of my own [ ] clean up default user settings
+  - could remove existing defaults in favor of my own
+- [ ] clean up default user settings
-		- e.g. the DLC popups are cleared by default, tutorials might be as well [ ] create a comprehensive guide explaining behavior of all included mods
+  - e.g. the DLC popups are cleared by default, tutorials might be as well
+- [ ] create a comprehensive guide explaining behavior of all included mods